NetworkManager/NetworkManager/README.md

 NetworkManager stores predefined network connections as connection profiles.
-The daemon manages these through its settings plugins: by default the distro-agnostic keyfile plugin under `/etc/NetworkManager/system-connections/`, with optional plugins for distro-specific formats (ifcfg-rh, ifupdown).
+The daemon manages these through its settings plugins: by default the distro-agnostic keyfile plugin under `/etc/NetworkManager/system-connections/`, with optional plugins for distro-specific formats (ifupdown).
 Profiles are exposed and edited over D-Bus.

 A variety of other system services are used by NetworkManager to provide